 Alignment evaluation: RLHF, DPO, and recent alternatives

 This post is a practical review of the current state: when each method makes sense, what it costs, what results it produces in real contexts, and what criteria to use for choosing.
-Not a theoretical intro, but applied reading for those building an alignment pipeline who have to make decisions.
+Not a theoretical intro, but applied reading for those building an alignment pipeline.

 The problem they all solve

 The common goal is the same: start from a pre-trained and instruction-tuned model, and adjust it to respond according to preferences.
-Preferences can be “answer helpfully”, “don’t produce harmful content”, “adopt this style”, “prioritize brevity”, whatever fits the case.
+Preferences can be “answer helpfully,” “don’t produce harmful content,” “adopt this style,” “prioritize brevity.”

-All methods start from the same input: pairs of responses labeled “better” and “worse” according to some criterion (human preference, oracle comparison, or programmatic evaluation).
-What changes between methods is how that dataset is used to update the model’s weights.
+All methods start from the same input: pairs of responses labeled “better” and “worse” according to some criterion.
+What changes is how that dataset is used to update the model’s weights.

 RLHF: the classic